-Erin Wasson needs no introduction; that face, that signature beauty mark, that aforementioned (self-described) style and that moniker says it all.
-We teamed up with the folks at Elle Magazine and popped by her pad in Venice, Calfornia, for a shoot with the iconic model-turned-designer-turned-actress (remember her cameo in Coppola’s Somewhere?), we were welcome by Wasson and her fresh, shorter ‘do.
+Erin Wasson needs no introduction: that face, that signature beauty mark, that aforementioned (self-described) style and that moniker says it all.
+We teamed up with the folks at ELLE Magazine and popped by her pad in L.A.'s Venice neighborhood, for a shoot with the iconic model-turned-designer-turned-actress (remember her cameo in Coppola’s Somewhere?).
 While it’s difficult to nail down one title for Wasson (after all, her résumé reads like an encyclopedia of every creative field) we think she said it best: “[I’m a] Jack of all trades; master of some.”

 We’ve been gunning for Wasson for as long as we can remember and have been keeping GPS-like tabs on her as she’s flourished from girl from Texas to model for Testino, never losing sight of her Southwestern roots along the way.